Your MBA represents a significant investment in your future. A variety of financial aid programs are available.

 UC Native American Opportunity Plan

-The University of California Native American Opportunity Plan ensures that in-state systemwide Tuition and Student Services Fees are fully covered for California students who are also enrolled in federally recognized Native American, American Indian and Alaska Native tribes.
-This plan applies to the Graduate School of Management’s professional degree students.
-For more information and eligibility requirements, please visit the UC Davis Financial Aid website.
+The University of California Native American Opportunity Plan ensures that in-state systemwide Tuition and Student Services Fees are fully covered for California students in state supported academic programs who are also enrolled in federally recognized Native American, American Indian and Alaska Native tribes.

 Joncarlo and Jami Mark Scholarship